Cog-TiPRO: Iterative Prompt Refinement with LLMs to Detect Cognitive Decline via Longitudinal Voice Assistant Commands: Method

 \subsubsection{Iterative Prompt Optimization Details}

 Our algorithm begins with an initial prompt $P_{\text{init}}$ and performs automatic prompt optimization using a minibatch of training ($\mathcal{D}_{\text{train}}$) and validation data ($\mathcal{D}_{\text{val}}$) from monthly transcripts.
+Using a small and diverse minibatch gives fast and low-cost feedback in short cycles that can guide effective edits without overfitting \cite{pryzant2023automatic}.
 The iterative refinement runs for three iterations, based on evidence that 3–5 iterations can yield effective prompts~\cite{opsahl2024optimizing}.
 The optimized prompt improves the extraction of linguistic features relevant to MCI detection.
 Specifically, the process consists of:

 \textbf{Extractor:} At each iteration $j$, the \textbf{Extractor} identifies cognitive markers and command usage patterns from minibatch $\mathcal{D}_{\text{train}}$ to generate linguistic features.
 We use $P_{\text{init}}$ in the first iteration, then $P_j$ (the optimized prompt) in subsequent ones to extract additional features.